 West Virginia is the state I was born and raised in and spent 44 years of my life.
 Having recently moved to Florida, there are times I still get homesick for the beautiful mountains and wonderful scenery.
 I believe that every state in the United States has something special to offer and for West Virginia, the outdoor activities are second to none.
 We do not have beaches, thriving metropolitan cities, or famous landmarks, but do not let that hinder your visit.
 You will be pleasantly surprised.
-Here are 10 Things in West Virginia that I encourage you to see or do.
+Here are 10 Things that will make you want to visit West Virginia that I encourage you to see or do.

-1. Visit the Greenbrier Resort– The Greenbrier is known as “America’s Resort” and is a first-class resort designed by Dorothy Draper/Carlton Varney.
+The Greenbrier is known as “America’s Resort” and is a first-class resort designed by Dorothy Draper/Carlton Varney.
 It is located in White Sulfur Springs and first opened its doors in 1778.
-Luxury abounds with an exquisite landscape, impeccable service, and old Southern charm with activities including: golf, tennis, horseback riding, cooking school, shopping, fine dining, first run movies, spa services, casino events, bunker tours, falconry, croquet, carriage rides, afternoon tea, bowling, and theatre.
+Luxury abounds with an exquisite landscape, impeccable service, and old Southern charm with activities including golf, tennis, horseback riding, cooking school, shopping, fine dining, first-run movies, spa services, casino events, bunker tours, falconry, croquet, carriage rides, afternoon tea, bowling, and theatre.
 You will never have to leave the grounds!

 Maybe you love a good fright and are in the mood to take a paranormal tour with lobotomy and electro-shock therapy devices and audio accounts of the barbaric situations?
 Then the Trans-Allegheny Lunatic Asylum is just for you.
 Come witness for yourself this mid-1800’s sanctuary for the mentally ill with a Civil War history and the site for more lobotomies than anywhere in the world, besides the Kremlin.
 The architecture alone is worth the visit.
 Caution: this tour is not for the faint of heart.

-4. White water rafting– West Virginia is legendary for kick-ass white water rafting.
-From the easiest family-style class I and II rapids, to the thrill-seeking class V and sometimes VI, you will find it all here.
+West Virginia is legendary for kick-ass white water rafting.
+From the easiest family-style class I and II rapids to the thrill-seeking class V and sometimes VI, you will find it all here.
 People come from all over the country to paddle through our rapids.
 I recommend the Gauley River.
 Check it out!

-7. Explore Downtown Charleston– Charleston has some great eateries and cute shops, but the pride of our city lies in the two locations, the Clay Center and Appalachian Power Park.
+Charleston has some great eateries and cute shops, but the pride of our city lies in the two locations, the Clay Center and Appalachian Power Park.
 The Clay Center is an art and science museum, as well as the premier performing arts center that is nothing short of spectacular.
-The acoustics are divine in the concert hall and the performances schedule is very diverse, offering something for everyone.
-Appalachian Power Park is home to the West Virginia Power minor league baseball team that is the class A affiliate of the Pittsburgh Pirates.
+The acoustics are divine in the concert hall and the performance schedule is very diverse, offering something for everyone.
+Appalachian Power Park is home to the West Virginia Power minor league baseball team that is the class-A affiliate of the Pittsburgh Pirates.
 Bragging rights come from the first-class stadium.

-9. See the New River Gorge Bridge– Fayetteville is home to one of the wonders of the state as well as a fun little town that has great food and a quaint local performing arts theater.
-The New River Gorge Bridge is a 3,030 feet long steel arch bridge, and was once the world’s longest steel single-span arch bridge.
+Fayetteville is home to one of the wonders of the state as well as a fun little town that has great food and a quaint local performing arts theater.
+The New River Gorge Bridge is a 3,03 feet long steel arch bridge, and was once the world’s longest steel single-span arch bridge.
 Once a year, thrill seekers travel to Fayetteville for Bridge Day, where they can repel and BASE jump off the bridge.
 Back in my youth, bungee jumping off this bridge was all the rage, but it has since been banned.
 There are also some great hiking trails in the area and local restaurants.